 • Does the nominee’s mission emphasize children or youth?

 • Will our contribution be a “meaningful amount” to the charity?
 There are many excellent charities whose noble work is undeniable, but the Club prefers that its contributions make a difference to the organization.
+Another consideration is whether the charity can absorb a significant contribution.

 • Does the organization have the correct tax status, legal registration, documentation, etc.?